Skip to content

 Things not to Do:

 • Don’t tip the waiter in any place in New Zealand.
-People there will appreciate your gesture, but that’s not the way of their thriving culture.
-In New Zealand, everyone is super friendly, and they will be happy to help you without expecting anything in return.
+While people there will appreciate your gesture, that’s not the way of their thriving culture.
+Everyone in New Zealand is super friendly and will happily help you without expecting anything in return.

-• New Zealand is a wholly addictive and distinctly hot tourist destination, so prices skyrocket in the peak seasons (from December to October), especially flight prices.
+• New Zealand is a wholly addictive and distinctly hot tourist destination, so prices skyrocket during peak seasons (from December to October), especially flight prices.
 Don’t plan to be there in this period if you want to travel on a budget.

-Pro Tip: If you plan to stay at one of the hut mountains, please make your reservation ahead and ensure that it’s accessible and not located in a very distant area.
-Do your search so well to ensure that the spot is compelling to spend a night there.
+Pro Tip: If you plan to stay at one of the Hut Mountains, please make your reservation beforehand and ensure it’s accessible and not located in a very distant area.
+Do your search well to ensure the spot is compelling enough to spend a night there.

 Heading to the Most Stunning Glaciers and Waterfalls: Milford Sound